Churches Together in England is the meeting place of 45 denominations, 2,600 local unity groups and 900 Local Ecumenical Partnerships.

 Saltbox is a Christian agency working primarily in North Staffordshire to promote the work of Christian churches and provide a voice for the faith sector.

-The whole of Staffordshire comes within the Church of England Diocese of Lichfield, whose historic hub is Lichfield Cathedral.
-The Bishop of Lichfield is Revd Dr Michael Ipgrave and Area Bishop of Stafford is the Most Revd Geoff Annas.
+Almost the whole of Staffordshire comes within the Church of England Diocese of Lichfield, whose historic hub is Lichfield Cathedral.
+The Bishop of Lichfield is Revd Dr Michael Ipgrave.
+Area Bishop of Stafford is the Most Revd Geoff Annas; Area Bishop of Wolverhampton is the Most Revd Clive Gregory.
+Two parishes of the Diocese of Derby lie within Staffordshire, both on the east side of the River Trent in Burton-upon-Trent.

 The whole of Staffordshire comes within the Birmingham Archdiocese of the Roman Catholic Church, whose centre is St Chad’s Cathedral in Birmingham.
 The current Archbishop of Birmingham is the Most Revd Bernard Longley and the Auxiliary Bishop for Staffordshire is Revd David McGough.

-The North/Mid Staffs and South Staffs areas both fall within the West Midlands Synod of the United Reformed Church.
-Synod moderator is Revd Steve Faber.
+The North/Mid Staffs and South Staffs areas fall within the West Midlands Synod of the United Reformed Church.
+Synod Moderator is Revd Steve Faber.